Mental Health: Neuropsychological Testing for Adolescents

 Sorting through the chaos of a changing brain

-Separating what is “just a part for growing up” from disease- or injury-related causes can be tricky, which is a good reason to pursue neuropsychological testing.
+Separating what is “just a part for growing up” from disease or injury-related causes can be tricky, which is a good reason to pursue neuropsychological testing.
 A neuropsychologist is a highly trained professional who investigates where in the brain mental disorders originate.
-Although brain scans such as CTs and MRIs are useful, the neuropsychologist is most interested in observing the mind in action.
+Although brain scans such as CTs and MRIs are useful, a neuropsychologist is most interested in observing the mind in action.

 1. Intelligence